aj-gregory/Getting-and-Cleaning-Data-Project/README.md

   - `y.all` contains only one column and it is given the name 'Activity'.
   - `subject.all` contains only one column and it is given the name 'Subject'.
 5. (line 25) Extract columns from `x.all` that correspond to mean and standard deviation variables.
-  - This is done by filtering on any column names containing "mean" or "std".
+  - This is done by filtering on any column names containing "mean()" or "std()".
-  - The decision was made to retain `meanFreq` columns due to the fact that it was not explicitly stated weather these columns were needed or not and it would be trivial to ignore or remove these columns whereas adding them back in would be more difficult.
+  - "meanFreq()" columns are not retained as they are not relevant to the true mean of the data.
 6. (lines 28-29) Convert `y.all` to a factor of activity names.
   - First `y.all` is converted into a factor.
 Then the levels of the resulting factor are set in accordance with the activity labels provided by the UCI HAR Dataset.
 7. (line 32) Combine `subject.all`, `y.all`, and `x.all`.